 “This might sound familiar to you.
 I’m currently in the market for a new car.
 While I’m considering a newer model of the brand I own, most of the marketing communications I receive don’t recognize me as a potential loyal customer.
 Furthermore, I recently visited the dealership, spent two hours there, and after returning home, received an email from the general manager of that same dealership inviting me to come in and check out the latest models.
 I was just there.”

 Why is experiential harder to run and manage than other marketing channels?
-We researched and analyzed what dozens of brands such as Lindt, Nationwide and Molson currently do within experiential and lined it up to Forrester’s omnichannel success framework.
+Other than the Covid related concerns which will pass in the foreseeable future, we researched and analyzed what dozens of brands such as Lindt, Nationwide, and Molson currently do within experiential and lined it up to Forrester’s omnichannel success framework.
 Here’s what we found:

 |Criteria||Why organizations fail

 |Targeting for Engagement||

 In the end, brands are unable to communicate the right message, to the right person, at the right time.
 And, as we said earlier, running, proving ROI and scaling experiential becomes difficult.

 From the company’s point of view, experiential falls short, resulting in campaigns that are:

 On the other side of the problem, consumers can end up experiencing a confusing array of messages and the impression that the brand either doesn’t know or doesn’t care about what matters to them.
 From the consumer’s point of view: